 Ninja Foodi Cake

-- Then put a plate on top and gently flip over, cake should fall out easily (that's when the non stick spray will come in handy).
+- Once cooled put a plate on top and gently flip over, cake should fall out easily (that's when the non stick spray will come in handy).

 - Warm frosting and pour on top.
 Slice and serve.